redis/redis-doc/commands/substr.md

 @complexity

-O(start+n) (with start being the start index and n the total length of the requested range).
-Note that the lookup part of this command is O(1) so for small strings this is actually an O(1) command.
+O(N) where N is the length of the returned string.
+The complexity is ultimately determined by the returned length, but because creating a substring from an existing string is very cheap, it can be considered O(1) for small strings.

-Return a subset of the string from offset _start_ to offset _end_ (both offsets are inclusive).
+Returns the substring of the string value stored at `key`, determined by the offsets `start` and `end` (both are inclusive).
 Negative offsets can be used in order to provide an offset starting from the end of the string.
-So -1 means the last char, -2 the penultimate and so forth.
+So -1 means the last character, -2 the penultimate and so forth.

-The function handles out of range requests without raising an error, bu just limiting the resulting range to the actual length of the string.
+The function handles out of range requests by limiting the resulting range to the actual length of the string.

 @return